-Pollen of different colours can be seen as well as some bee larvae in the uncapped cells.
+Pollen of different colours as well as some bee larvae in the uncapped cells can be seen here.

 The most important thing new beekeepers in South Africa will need when starting beekeeping is knowledge.
 You will need to understand the specific technique to manage bees, the hive structure, the bee’s tasks, its body and how it feeds, its favourite foods, predators and diseases.